-Genes are under the regulation of promoters and terminators.
-The most widely used sequences for the regulation of a transgene are the 35S promoter (derived from the CaMV) and the nos terminator (derived from Agrobacterium tumefaciens).
+In general genes are under the regulation of promoters and terminators.
+The most widely used sequences for the regulation of a transgene are the P-35S-CaMV promoter (derived from the CaMV) and the T-nos-RHIRD terminator (derived from Agrobacterium tumefaciens).
 The detection of one of these regulatory sequences in the soybean and/or maize containing sample under examination indicates GMO presence.

-In Roundup Ready® soybean as well as in Bt-11, the identification of both the 35S promoter and the nos terminator is possible, whereas only the 35S promoter is present in the MON810 maize line.
+In GTS 40-3-2 Roundup Ready® soybean as well as in Bt-11, the identification of both the 35S promoter and the nos terminator is possible, whereas only the 35S promoter is present in the MON810 maize line.

+Examples for end-point PCR methods for screening are given in the following.